The role of Business Information Security Officer (BISO) really shot onto the scene a few years ago. And although many companies are hiring for a

 [SW] What are the top keys to success for Business Information Security Officers?

-Note: We recently spoke with U.S. Bank CISO Jason Witty, as well, about his role.
-It is interesting to note that he also ranked communication skills as one of the key places information security leaders should focus on in 2018.
+SecureWorld also recently spoke with U.S. Bank CISO Jason Witty about his role.
+It is interesting to note that he also ranked communication skills as key for information security leaders.